tonyzdev/tonyzdev.github.io/index.md

 ## Life Hobby

-I love cycling in my daily life, I used to ride 70km+ in a single night ride and I go for a run sometimes.
-As a hobby, I like to read something related to neuroscience and brain science, and I’m also interested in systems programming.
+He loves cycling in my daily life, used to ride 70km+ in a single night ride and goes for a run sometimes.
+As a hobby, he likes to read something related to neuroscience and brain science, and he is also interested in systems programming.

 ## Co-founder as Start-up

-I started a company with my partner in Feb 2024 specializing in quantitative trading of US stock options, named *Gemini Fish Tech Ltd*.
-I expect to start a new firm to do LLM related in the near future.
+He started a company with my partner in Feb 2024 specializing in quantitative trading of US stock options, named *Gemini Fish Tech Ltd*.
+He expects to start a new firm to do LLM related in the near future.

 {% include_relative _includes/publications.md %}